wrapl/minilang/docs/library/list.rst

-:mini:`meth (List: list):splice(Index: integer, Count: integer): list | nil`
-   Removes :mini:`Count` elements from :mini:`List` starting at :mini:`Index`.
-Returns the removed elements as a new list.

 :mini:`meth (List: list):splice(Index: integer, Count: integer, Source: list): list | nil` Removes :mini:`Count` elements from :mini:`List` starting at :mini:`Index`,  then inserts the elements from :mini:`Source`,  leaving :mini:`Source` empty.
 Returns the removed elements as a new list.

-:mini:`meth (List: list)[Range: integer::range]: list::slice`
-   Returns a slice of :mini:`List` starting at :mini:`Range:start` and ending at :mini:`Range:limit`,  both inclusive.

-   Indexing starts at :mini:`1`.
-Negative indices are counted from the end of the list,  with :mini:`-1` returning the last node.